 Harriet Walter

-Walter began her career acting with the Royal Shakespeare Company in productions of Twelfth Night (1987–88) and Three Sisters (1988), for which she received the Olivier Award for Best Actress.
-She received Olivier nominations for Life x 3 (2001), and Mary Stuart (2006).
+Walter began her career performing on stage with the Royal Shakespeare Company in productions of Twelfth Night (1987–88) and Three Sisters (1988), for which she received the Olivier Award for Best Actress.
+She received Olivier Award nominations for Life x 3 (2001), and Mary Stuart (2006).
 Her other notable work for the RSC includes leading roles in Macbeth (1999) and Antony and Cleopatra (2006).

 She made her Broadway debut in the 1983 revival of the William Shakespeare play All's Well That Ends Well (1983).
 She returned to Broadway in Mary Stuart for which she was nominated for the Tony Award for Best Actress in a Play.
 She reprised her roles of Brutus in Julius Caesar (2012) and the title role in Henry IV (2014), as well as playing Prospero in The Tempest, as part of an all-female Shakespeare trilogy in 2016.